 As I look at him, I notice how smooth his skin is and it is dark, like chocolate.
 His demeanor is so gentle.
 I feel suddenly like he couldn’t hurt me like I had been hurt before.
 Chase passes quickly through my brain.
 We continue our walk, holding hands then we decide to sit on the cement steps.

 Molly comes strolling up and interrupts us.
-She was swerving as she approaches, “Hey, smoking buddy, do you have any?
+She was swerving as she approaches.
+“Hey, smoking buddy, do you have any?
 Camarada and I got in a fight, so I am going to smoke all I want just to piss him off.”

 “Yeah, sure,” I say indicating with my eyes to Molly that I really want her to leave.
 She doesn’t catch the hint.

 “So, we’re sitting at this restaurant with some other people having a drink.
 I light up a cigarette and Camarada grabs it and throws it on the ground and stomps it out.
 I took his drink from the table and threw it in his face.
 How dare he do that?
 What am I, something he can control?
-Then, some guy stood up to defend me by telling Camarada that he was out of line doing that and Camarada punches him!
+Then, some guy stood up to defend me by telling Camarada that he was out of line doing that and Camarada punches him.
 Seriously, his temper,” I look at her in astonishment, Luis says nothing.

 “Then, he takes off and I can’t find him, not that I have really tried that hard,” she says.